sutrolabs/census-docs/basics/developers/gitlink.md

     <figure><img src="../../.gitbook/assets/Screenshot 2023-03-03 at 3.40.20 PM (1).png" alt=""><figcaption></figcaption></figure>

-3. You can always ask Census to perform a reconciliation between the Census UI and your git repository by clicking the **Force Reconciliation** button.
+3. You can always ask Census to perform a reconciliation between the Census UI and your git repository by clicking the **Force Reconcile** button.
 Use this in the rare cases where the git repository's APIs and webhook functionality are not performing as expected.

 ### Linked Git Configuration